Properties of the After Kernel: Preliminaries and Methods

 In most of our experiments, training was conducted without data augmentation.
 When data augmentation was used, it was implemented using the Keras ImageDataGenerator class, with a rotation range of 15 degrees, width shift range of 1, and height shift range of 1.

 We trained the networks using the Keras implementation of SGD, with the default batch size and step size.
 We varied the number of epochs of training, using values 0, 1, 3, 10, 30, 100, and 200.

 We trained linear models on features extracted from the neural networks.
-For this, we used the scikit-learn \cite{scikit-learn} LinearSVC.
-To experiment with max-margin SVM, we set the parameter $C=100$.
-All of the other parameters were set to their default values.
+For this, we used Algorithm 1 from \cite{ji2021fast}.
 Prior to linear training, the extracted features were rescaled so that the average of the $L2$-norms of the features was one.
-(Note that, in principle, rescaling the features does not effect the output of the maximum margin algorithm.
+(Note that, in principle, rescaling the features does not affect the output of the maximum margin algorithm.
 In practice, however, the rescaling was needed for numerical purposes.)

 We experimented with three binary classification datasets: (a) the 3 and 8 classes from MNIST; (b) the 5 and 6 classes from MNIST, and (c) the cat and dog classes from CIFAR10.

 To evaluate the quality of kernels, we trained hard-margin SVM classifiers on them and measured the test error.
 We used all of the training data, both to train the deep networks from which the kernels were extracted, and to train the SVM models using those kernels.